Gowsalya2572/Contact-Management-using-MERN/README.md

 Features

-Add new contacts using a form
+.Add new contacts using a form
-Client-side form validation
+.Client-side form validation
 Store contacts in MongoDB
 Fetch and display contacts without page reload Delete/Edit contact